spockmay/pto-directory/README.md

 This code will send the invoices generated to the individual advertisers.

 To use:
+1. Make sure that pdf versions of each of the invoices is located in `output/`
-1. Make sure the config.ini file is setup correctly and the body of the email is correct.
+2. Make sure the config.ini file is setup correctly and the body of the email is correct.
 See the [initial_advertiser_email Section](#initial_advertiser_emailpy).
-2. Change `TEST_RUN` to `False` and run the script.
+3. Change `TEST_RUN` to `False` and run the script.
 The sent emails will appear in your Gmail Sent mail folder.